Jean Zimmerman: Biography

 Her non-fiction book, The Women of the House: How a Colonial She-Merchant Built a Mansion, a Fortune, and a Dynasty (2006), gives a historical portrait of women in pre-Revolutionary New York City, with specific reference to Philipse Manor Hall and Philipsburg Manor House.
 Love, Fiercely: A Gilded Age Romance is a dual biography of Edith Minturn Stokes and Isaac Newton Phelps Stokes, a nineteenth-century couple known for philanthropy, architecture and documenting New York City history.

 Zimmerman's historical novel The Orphanmaster, set in 17th century New Amsterdam, has been optioned for a film.
+Her follow-up historical novel, Savage Girl, centers on the Gilded Age in the Comstock Lode and Manhattan.